Nero51908/DataToken/docs/_build/html/_sources/ContractVariables.rst.txt

 By default, any unassigned value is recognized as 0, therefore, Ethereum addresses automatically have *role.ISRECEIVER* (numerical value is 0) as mapping values of `identification`_.

-When a receiver address calls function `surProvider`_, *identification* mapping value of this address will be changed to *role.ISPROVIDER* (numerical value is 1).
+When a receiver address calls function :ref:`surProvider`, *identification* mapping value of this address will be changed to *role.ISPROVIDER* (numerical value is 1).

-When a receiver address has called function `link`_ successfully, mapping value of the address will be designated as *role.PAIRED* (numerical value is 2).
+When a receiver address has called function :ref:`link` successfully, mapping value of the address will be designated as *role.PAIRED* (numerical value is 2).

 APID